Design constraints for games

 Your game must fit entirely in the LAND that your scene is built upon.
 For small scenes, think of games like soccer where the rules of the game keep the relevant interaction within a confined space, even though players are able to step outside of the playing field.
-Users can walk outside of a scene’s boundaries, but any asset or entities that belong to the scene must stay within the scene.
+Players can walk outside of a scene’s boundaries, but any asset or entities that belong to the scene must stay within the scene.

-Users that step outside your scene keep rendering it as long as it’s at a visible range.
+Players that step outside your scene keep rendering it as long as it’s at a visible range.
 If they walk away too far, they will stop rendering it entirely.

 You could also build a game that spreads out throughout several disconnected plots of land that are unknown to players, and where the exploration of the rest of the world becomes part of the gameplay.
 A game like that would be made up of multiple separate scenes, that could share data with each other via a server.

-- You can store inventory information in the scene itself and link it to each user’s Ethereum address (this can be used as a persistent id).
+- You can store inventory information in the scene itself and link it to each player’s Ethereum address (this can be used as a persistent id).
 This information would only be readable from your scene.

 - You can use an external custom storage and sync all of your scenes to it.
-This is a more robust solution that can deal with larger volumes of users.
+This is a more robust solution that can deal with larger volumes of players.
 It can also extend the access to this inventory to multiple separate scenes that you or others own.